The Great Depression Quiz

 Answer. (c)

-Question: Which U.S. president implemented the New Deal programs in response to the Great Depression?
+Which U.S. president implemented the New Deal programs in response to the Great crash?

 (a) Franklin D. Roosevelt